-Banner advertising, also called display advertising, consists of static or animated images or media and is usually placed in high-visibility areas on high-traffic websites.
-A web banner or banner ad is a form of advertising on the World Wide Web provided by an ad server.
-This form of online advertising involves embedding an ad on a web page.
+Banner advertising, also known as display advertising, is a form of online advertising that involves embedding an ad on a web page.
 It is intended to drive traffic to a website through a link to the advertiser's website.
+This type of advertising is usually placed in high-visibility areas on high-traffic websites.
 In many cases, banners are delivered through a central ad server.

 This retrieval system is often how the content provider can pay for Internet access to supply the content in the first place.
-However, advertisers typically use ad networks to serve their ads, resulting in a profit-sharing system and higher quality of.
-However, Time Warner's Pathfinder (website), which was launched on October 24, 1994, the same week as HotWired, but three days earlier, included advertisements.
+However, advertisers typically use ad networks to serve their ads, resulting in a profit-sharing system and higher quality of service.
+The concept of banner advertising was invented by Bruce Judson, then CEO of Time Inc. New Media.

-As the name implies, the ad has the shape of a banner, a long rectangle, horizontal or vertical.
+Immediately, Madison Avenue decided to hire a lot of young people to understand this new form of advertising.
 Banner ads are usually at the top or bottom of a website or vertically along the side of a website, next to the main content.
-Advertisements are intended to drive traffic to your website by linking to it and, from there, you try to close the deal, whatever your offer.
-Banners are just one type of advertising found on most websites.
+They are intended to drive traffic to your website by linking to it and, from there, you try to close the deal.
+Banner ads come in different sizes and shapes.

-The Internet Advertising Office (IAB).
+The Internet Advertising Office (IAB) has set standard sizes for these ads.
 When you browse the Internet, you're likely to find all kinds of banners in all kinds of sizes.
 Facebook banners are image-based ads in the right column of user feeds, while Audience Network ads are displayed on third-party sites at the top or bottom of the screen, usually above or below the header or footer.
-Brands such as IBM, Apple, Target or Nike use banners to grow their business through brand advertising.
+You can also pay websites to place banner ads for your business on sites related to other people.